sllessard/stela/README.md

-# Stela
+# Stela - 2018

 Stela is a web-based puzzle and translation game built in Vue.js.

-_In development_** : All current content is for development purposes only and does not reflect the final product.
+**_In development_** : All current content is for development purposes only and does not reflect the final product.

 Planned Features:
 * Hand drawn illustrations
 * Scrolling:
-..* Accelerometer and gyroscope scrolling
+  * Accelerometer and gyroscope scrolling
-..* Smooth continuous scrolling while within scroll zones
+  * Smooth continuous scrolling while within scroll zones
 * Saving (method TBD)

 ## Build Setup